senocax/programa-data-engineer/README.md

 #### :star: Data enginner - Tiimiit Tech Training Program by Alkemy

-List of practices developed in the program and instruccions.
+List of practices developed in the program and instructions.

 <!-- Table of Contents -->
 # :notebook_with_decorative_cover: Table of Contents